Terms of Business for David Bailey, Chartered Accountants

 Professional rules and practice guidelines

 We will observe and act in accordance with the bye-laws, regulations and code of ethics of the Institute of Chartered Accountants in England and Wales and accept instructions to act for you on this basis.
 In particular you give us the authority to correct errors made by HMRC where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
 You can see copies of these requirements in our offices.
 The requirements are also available on the internet at www.icaew.com/regulations.
-We confirm that we are Registered Auditors eligible to service audits under the Companies Act 2006.

 If during the provision of professional services to you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.
 However, as we are licensed by the Institute of Chartered Accountants in England and Wales, we may be able to provide certain investment services where these are complementary to or arise out of the professional services we are providing to you.